itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 # Chapter 2 — System Flags

 The period ended the way storms end on government broadcasts—quickly, as if someone decided it was over.
 The soft chord returned to its exact tempo.
 Chairs tucked themselves.
-Unit 9 blinked its friendly blink and released them into the corridor river.
+Unit 9 blinked its friendly blink and released them into the crowded hallway.

 Mara stepped into the flow and felt the current of bodies split around her.
 No one said her name.
 They didn’t have to.
 The room had noticed.
 The building had noticed.
 The system had noticed, and what the system noticed it categorized.